 The Teardrop Explodes being A.one of the best band names ever, B. the outfit that gave the world the one and only Julian Cope who, by all accounts, has equal parts madness and genius erupting from his psychedelic soul, which put him rather out of synch with much of what was going down in the early 80s.
-But being a mad genius he didn’t care.
-And thus, the eerie and timeless strangeness of 1981’s Ouch Monkeys! (a title we’re still trying to figure out).
+But being a properly mad genius he didn’t care.
+And thus, we get the eerie and timeless strangeness of 1981’s Ouch Monkeys! (a title we’re still trying to figure out).

 “I would’ve been eleven or twelve the first time I heard Steppenwolf’s Monster album.
 My friend Peter’s old brother had joined one of those record clubs that gave you ten albums for a dollar, but I guess he didn’t like this one, so he passed it down.
 The title track was an epic sort of suite that, in retrospect, went on longer than it needed to.
 But the story it had to tell of an America that was eating its children was rather essential to my still growing ears (and brain).
 Helped me to make sense of the Vietnam War (still ongoing) and all the riots and protests on TV, including what had just gone down in Kent State.
 Soundtrack for a monster movie – no question.”
 (Philip Random)